Posted on

 Recommended Resources for DBT-C

 Currently I have two books in preparation — DBT-C treatment manual and DBT-C treatment handouts and worksheets.
 The materials are not yet available for distribution to general public.
-However, Behavioral Tech is starting to conduct DBT-C training workshops.
+However, Behavioral Tech Institute is starting to conduct DBT-C training workshops.
 Participants will be provided with treatment handouts and other pertinent materials.
 There are also several publications on DBT-C that may be of interest:

 • Perepletchikova F, Axelrod SR, Kaufman J, Rounsaville BJ, Douglas-Palumberi H, Miller AL. (2011).
 Adapting dialectical behavior therapy for children: Towards a new research agenda for paediatric suicidal and non-suicidal self-injurious behaviors.
 Child and Adolescent Mental Health, 16, 116-121